rohitralhan/RHOAI-NVIDIA-MIG-GPU/README.md

 		 ```
 ---
 ## Using MIG in Red Hat OpenShift AI
-MIG is now enabled, you can now go ahead and test it using Red Hat OpenShift AI (RHOAI) as explained below.
+MIG is now enabled, we can now go ahead and test it using Red Hat OpenShift AI (RHOAI) as explained below.
 For using MIG profiles in Red Hat OpenShift AI we will need to:

  - Configure Accelerator Profiles in RHOAI Dashboard